garyttierney/me3/README.md

 ## About The Project

-me3 is a tool that extends the functionality of FROMSOTWARE games.
+me3 is a tool that extends the functionality of FROMSOFTWARE games.

 ### Supported platforms